 By adding the mesh to existing fencing, you create a reinforced barrier against small and large predators.

-To prevent raccoons and smaller pests from reaching the chickens, any openings shouldn’t be more than ½ inch wide.
+To prevent smaller predators like raccoons and smaller pests from reaching the chickens, any openings shouldn’t be more than ½ inch wide.

 How it all works